ICR discuss Decentralised Clinical Trials

 2. The Evolution of DCTs: A Rapid Transformation

-Although decentralised elements have existed for years, the COVID-19 pandemic dramatically accelerated their adoption.
-Facing urgent needs to continue research safely, sponsors, providers, and regulators collaborated to establish emergency frameworks that supported remote trial activities.
-Today, DCTs are no longer temporary solutions but a permanent and growing aspect of clinical research, with formal guidelines from organisations like the HRA, EMA, and FDA backing their implementation.
+While decentralised elements have existed for years, the COVID-19 pandemic accelerated their use.
+Sponsors and regulators collaborated quickly to build emergency frameworks to keep research moving safely.
+Today, DCTs are no longer just temporary fixes.
+They are a permanent part of clinical research.
+Global organizations like the HRA, EMA, and FDA now provide formal guidelines to support their long-term use.

 3. Key Technologies Empowering DCTs